'Dance For Peace': Ukrainians And Russians Share The Stage For Swan Lake Performance

 Still, they say it’s necessary to continue putting on the show.

 “Nobody from the audience should know about what’s happening.
 You don’t be able to show your emotional feelings.
-Everything bad and everyone crying on stage, crying and dancing is a little bit weird – it’s not right,” Arno-Stin said.MORE NEWS: Twin Teacher Strikes Possible In Minneapolis And St. Paul Next Week
+Everything bad and everyone crying on stage, crying and dancing is a little bit weird – it’s not right,” Arno-Stin said.MORE NEWS: Investigation Underway After Man Found Dead In St. Paul Backyard

 “We are taking you from the real world into our fairytale for two and a half hours.
 You need it.
 We all need it, so let us do it,” Hartwick said.